 College was when I was able to be a little more free to explore some of my other musical interests.
 I formed a band with some other musicians at my school, and got to play rhythm guitar, go into the recording studio, and even play at our Homecoming celebration at Chapman U.

 The idea of being a piano teacher had never crossed my mind until well into college.
 From the moment I taught my first lesson in 2003 at Olympia Russian Conservatory in Fountain Valley, I realized I had found my true calling.
 I was appointed as piano, music theory, and strings teacher at the small Orange County music studio and my roster of students grew exponentially.

 I graduated from Chapman in 2005 cum laude with a gray key award and continued teaching piano, violin, viola and even classical guitar.
 Not much later, I realized I could run the show myself, so I moved on to start Irvine Music Lessons.

-I live in Alamitos Beach with my two little doggies, and I spend my free time hiking, practicing photography, going to concerts with friends, making my own hand poured candles, and volunteering at Fix Long Beach.
+I live in Alamitos Beach with my two little doggies, and I spend my free time hiking, practicing photography, going to concerts with friends, making my own hand poured candles, and volunteering in my community.